CausalT5k: Diagnosing Refusal and Failure Modes in Trustworthy Causal Reasoning Across Causal Rungs: Benchmark Design and Anatomy

-Detecting a flaw is insufficient; a robust reasoner must explain \emph{why} the flaw exists and \emph{what} is missing.
-Tier 2 tests the ability to diagnose causal ambiguity and, crucially, to refuse invalid inferences.

-The remedy depends on the disease: confounding requires adjusting for common causes; selection bias requires expanding the sample; reverse causation requires rethinking the causal model entirely.
-A model that says ``the evidence is problematic'' without identifying \emph{which} problem provides little actionable guidance.
+Detection alone is insufficient.
+A robust reasoner must explain \emph{why} a claim is invalid, identify \emph{what information is missing}, and decline endorsement when the evidence is insufficient.
+Tier~2 makes this ability evaluable: each case specifies not only a ground-truth label, but also the missing information that would make the claim decidable and the pivotal question a model should ask.

+This is the central refusal tier.
+A model receives credit only when its refusal is grounded in the diagnosed causal ambiguity rather than expressed as generic caution.
+Thus, a generic statement such as ``more research is needed'' is insufficient unless it names the relevant threat to validity and explains what evidence would resolve it.

+This tier is also where sycophancy and refusal failures become visible.
+A model may correctly state that confounding or selection bias is present, but conclude that the causal claim is likely true.
+This is the \emph{Detection--Correction Gap}: the corresponding \emph{Dissonance Rate} measures detected errors that remain uncorrected in the answer.

-\paragraph{Structural Ambiguity.} Failures at this tier often stem from misidentifying the underlying causal graph.
-Figure~\ref{fig:dags} illustrates three canonical structures that models must distinguish: (a)~Confounding, where unobserved $Z$ drives both $X$ and $Y$; (b)~Collider Bias, where conditioning on a common effect $S$ induces spurious correlation; and (c)~Reverse Causation, where the arrow points from $Y \to X$, contrary to the claim.
+\paragraph{Structural ambiguity.} Figure~\ref{fig:dags} illustrates three canonical Tier~2 structures that models must distinguish: (a) confounding: unobserved $Z$ drives both $X$ and $Y$; (b) collider bias: conditioning on a common effect $S$ induces spurious association; and (c) reverse causation: the true direction is $Y \to X$, contrary to the claim.

-\paragraph{The Wise Refusal Protocol.} Tier 2 introduces the benchmark's primary safety metric.
-A valid response must: \begin{enumerate}[nosep, leftmargin=1.6em] \item Classify: Identify the trap family (e.g., ``This is Simpson's Paradox''). \item Pivotal Question: Specify the missing information (e.g., ``We need to see the breakdown by subgroup''). \item Refuse: Explicitly decline to endorse the causal link. \end{enumerate} A model that correctly diagnoses ambiguity but still concludes ``the evidence suggests $X$ causes $Y$'' has failed the tier.
-The refusal must be informed by the diagnosis, not merely evasive.
-This metric directly measures resistance to the sycophantic tendency to always provide an answer, and it is at this tier that sycophancy manifests most clearly: models under pressure skip the refusal stage even when their diagnosis is correct.
+\paragraph{Wise Refusal.} A valid Tier~2 response must satisfy three conditions: \begin{enumerate}[nosep,leftmargin=1.6em] \item \emph{Classify}: identify the trap family or threat to validity. \item \emph{Ask}: state the pivotal missing information needed to resolve the ambiguity. \item \emph{Refuse}: decline to endorse the causal link until that information is supplied. \end{enumerate} A generic refusal such as ``more research is needed'' is not sufficient.
+The refusal must be grounded in the diagnosis.